beckybeauchamp1/Sample-Teach/readme.md

 });

 ```
+Take Note of the .on method:

+Two important methods in Socket,io are
+- .on : This is listener.
+- .emit : This invokes and trigger the event.

 And in our index.html file we need to load our socket.io dependency by adding a script tag.

 ```html